-Phormium tenax, commonly known as flax or harakeke, is an herbaceous perennial that produces erect, green, sword-like leaves.
-Stems rise above the foliage in summer to bear twisted looking flowers that result in black seed pods in autumn and the nectar produced by the flowers attracts both birds and butterflies.
+Phormium tenax, commonly known as the NZ flax or Harakeke, is a flax plant that produces erect, green, sword-like leaves.
+Stems rise above the foliage in summer to bear twisted-looking flowers that result in black seed pods in autumn, and the nectar produced by the flowers attracts both birds and butterflies.
 Harakeke grows as a clump to about 2 m tall and the same wide, performing best when planted in full sun on a well-drained site.
-Phormium tenax is a popular landscape option is also often used to contrast with other plant colours.
-A mass planting on bank not only provides an outstanding display but is great for helping to stabilise the soil.
+It is a popular landscape option that is also often used to contrast with other plant colours.
+Mass planting on a bank not only provides an outstanding display but is also excellent for helping to stabilise the soil.

 Join our community of happy customers.